Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 Channels

-Channels are defined using the controller property and do not influence over a post’s URL, so posts can belong to any number of channels.
+Channels use the controller property set to channel.
+They do not change a post’s canonical URL; a post can appear in any number of channels.

 routes: